 Stun Marker (SM): victims of PSI-Shock, Flash Bang grenades, Hand Stunners and Shock Batons.
 In addition to some wound results, gain a Stun Marker.
-At the beginning of each of his turns, a combatant with a Stun Marker rolls DT20; Vigor; None, with 1 advantage per each previous failed roll.
+At the beginning of each of his turns, a combatant with a Stun Marker rolls DT16; Vigor; None.
 If he succeeds, he clears the marker and may act normally.
 If he fails, he may make no move and no action.
 A Stun Marker can also be cleared by a DT8; Medicine; Med Kit.
 Only 1 SM per person at a time.

 Unconscious: victims of a Shock Carbine and certain wound effects are rendered unconscious.
 An unconscious combatant may not move, take actions, sense things or communicate.
-Unconsciousness lasts 10 minutes or DT 16; Medicine; Med Kit.
+Unconsciousness lasts 1d6 hours or DT 16; Medicine; Med Kit.

 Dead: a dead character can do nothing and cannot be helped on the battlefield.
 It is possible, especially if the body was treated with Thanatic Acid, to restore a dead body in a medical facility.
+Destroyed: nothing can be done but get out a dustpan (Space Hero points excepted).